timbaobjects/django-sts/README.rst

 By explicitly telling browsers to always contact a given server over HTTPS, such clever attacks can be limited.

-For more information, (http://tools.ietf.org/html/draft-hodges-strict-transport-sec-02) and (http://dev.chromium.org/sts)
+For more information, please visit http://tools.ietf.org/html/draft-hodges-strict-transport-sec-02 and http://dev.chromium.org/sts

 This middleware is built to automatically include the STS headers in outgoing responses from a django-based web application.